julianlam/feps/fep/8b32/fep-8b32.md

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof](https://w3c.github.io/vc-data-integrity/#dataintegrityproof).
 The value of `proofPurpose` attribute MUST be `assertionMethod`.

 The value of the `verificationMethod` attribute of the proof can be an URL of a public key or a [DID][DIDs].
 The [controller document](https://w3c.github.io/vc-data-integrity/#controller-documents) where verification method is expressed MUST be an actor object or another document that can be provably associated with an [ActivityPub] actor (e.g. a [DID][DIDs] document).
+If controller document is an actor object, implementers SHOULD use the `assertionMethod` property as described in [FEP-521a].

 ### Proof verification